azu/philan.net/web/README.md

 ## Development

+1. create `.env.development.local`
+  - `cp .env.example .env.development.local`
+2. install and run next.js

     yarn install

-    yarn dev
+3. Start Next.js app

 `dev:local` use local storage instead of cloudflare KV.
-It is useful to test initial setup.
+It is useful for debug in fresh env.

     yarn dev:local

+`dev` command use Cloudflare KV that is defined in `.env.development.local` file

+    yarn dev

+`dev` command use Cloudflare KV in production(`APP_PROD_CF_namespace_user`) that is defined in `.env.development.local` file It is useful to view production data from local.

+    yarn dev:prod

 ## Testing

     yarn test

-:memo: some testing require `TEST_GOOGLE_CREDENTIAL_BASE64`.
+:memo: some testing require `TEST_GOOGLE_CREDENTIAL_BASE64` env.

 ## MAINTENANCE MODE